RoamGuru Roam Guru

 The Parlement de Bretagne (Place du Parlement de Bretagne, GPS: 48.1086°N, 1.6786°W) is impossible to miss—a massive classical palace dominating the square that shares its name.
 Built between 1618 and 1655 by Salomon de Brosse (who also designed the Luxembourg Palace in Paris), it housed the parliament of Brittany until the Revolution.

 The interior is striking—gilded woodwork, painted ceilings, the kind of opulence that makes you understand why revolutions happen.
-The Salle des Pas Perdus (Hall of Lost Steps) is particularly impressive, with its vaulted ceiling and marble floors.
-The name refers to the lawyers who once paced here waiting for their cases to be called.
+The name "Hall of Lost Steps" refers to the lawyers who once paced here waiting for their cases to be called.
+I stood in that hall and thought about all the waiting that happens in beautiful rooms.

 Parc du Thabor: The Green Heart